Slack has a new contender from two Indian Billionaire Brothers

 It’s an area that has already drawn interest from global technology giants Facebook, Amazon.com and Microsoft, along with other smaller startups.
 For example, the young San Francisco-based startup, Islands, raises $1.85 million to become Slack for college students.

 While this might not directly affect Slack due to their interest in an alternative target market, two billionaire brothers, Bhavin and Divyank Turakhia, might be an approaching threat for the software company.
-Flock, cloud-based team collaboration service, has attracted 25,000 enterprise users and customers including Tim Hortons, Whirlpool and Princeton University.
+Flock, a cloud-based team collaboration service, has attracted 25,000 enterprise users and customers including Tim Hortons, Whirlpool and Princeton University.

 One year ago, Bhavin and his younger brother Divyank probably wouldn’t have popped up on anyone’s radar.
 However, after they sold their advertising technology company Media.net, with customers including Yahoo, CNN and the New York Times, to a Chinese consortium for $900 million, they were, understandably considered an entrepreneurial pair to watch.
 The all-cash deal catapulted the duo from mere millionaires into the ranks of the super-rich.